deeperdolphin/papers/spectrum.md

 Spectrum is a novel training method that selectively updates the layers of a language model based on their signal-to-noise ratio (SNR).
 By focusing computational resources on the most informative parameters, Spectrum significantly accelerates training and reduces memory requirements compared to training all layers.
 This section describes the key components of the Spectrum methodology.

 4.1 Measuring Signal-to-Noise Ratio
 At the core of Spectrum is the ability to efficiently measure the SNR of each layer in a neural network.
 We introduce SpectrumAnalyzer, a module that computes layer SNRs using the following procedure (see Algorithm 1):

-1) For each target layer, compute the singular value decomposition (SVD) of the layer's weight matrix.
+For each target layer, compute the singular value decomposition (SVD) of the layer's weight matrix.
-2) Calculate the SNR as the ratio between the sum of singular values above a noise threshold τ (signal) and the sum of singular values below τ (noise).
+Calculate the SNR as the ratio between the sum of singular values above a noise threshold τ (signal) and the sum of singular values below τ (noise).
-3) Normalize the SNR by the layer's largest singular value to enable comparisons between layers.
+Normalize the SNR by the layer's largest singular value to enable comparisons between layers.

 The noise threshold τ is determined adaptively for each layer using the Marchenko-Pastur distribution [4], which models the singular value spectrum of pure noise.
-Singular values above this theoretically derived threshold are considered signal.
+As discussed in the Mathematical Foundation section, the Marchenko-Pastur distribution provides a theoretically grounded way to separate signal from noise in the singular value spectrum of large random matrices.
+By setting the noise threshold based on this distribution, Spectrum can effectively identify the informative components of each layer's weight matrix.
+The SNR formula used in Spectrum is derived from the properties of the singular value spectrum described in the Mathematical Foundation section.
+Specifically, the sum of singular values above the noise threshold corresponds to the signal component, while the sum of singular values below the threshold represents the noise component.
+This formulation aligns with the theoretical understanding of how the singular value spectrum is partitioned according to the Marchenko-Pastur distribution.
 SpectrumAnalyzer is optimized to compute SNRs in batches, enabling efficient analysis of the entire model (see Appendix A for implementation details).
+By leveraging the insights from Random Matrix Theory and the Marchenko-Pastur distribution, Spectrum provides a principled and efficient approach to measuring the signal-to-noise ratio of neural network layers, which forms the basis for its selective training strategy.
+[4] Marchenko, V. A., and Leonid A. Pastur.
+"Distribution of eigenvalues for some sets of random matrices."
+Matematicheskii Sbornik 114.4 (1967): 507-536.

 4.2 Layer Selection